 When two waveforms are entirely out of phase with one another, their peaks and troughs are essentially mirroring each other.

-When you play back an audio file that’s left channel, and right channel are producing the same waveforms in phase with one another, and if your speakers are correctly positioned, it will produce air pressure waves that reach both your ears at the same time.
+When you play back an audio file whose left channel, and right channel are producing the same waveforms in phase with one another, and if your speakers are correctly positioned, it will produce air pressure waves that reach both your ears at the same time.
 This creates the illusion that there is a single phantom sound source between your speakers, as opposed to two distinct sound sources.
 In this way, stereo systems are capable of producing apparently mono signals.

 As variation is introduced to one of the two channels, they tend to dissociate from one another, and the apparently mono sound source splits apart into two independent sound sources.
 Variation between your left and right channel is what creates stereo separation and width.